-Name: Cheryl Purdy, MBA, A+, CCNA, ACE, AME

-Email: cheryl.purdy@wku.edu, cheryl.purdy@kctcs.edu (preferred)

-Phone: (270) 686-4660 | (270) 929-4375

-Office Hours: I do not have set office hours but you may contact me at either of the above numbers.
+Name: Cheryl Purdy, MBA, A+, CCNA, ACE, CDFE, CCCE Email: cheryl.purdy@wku.edu Phone: (270) 929-4375 Office Hours: I do not have set office hours but you may contact me at the above number.

-Email is the best method of contact, and the KCTCS address is the preferred email.
+Email is the best method of contact.
 Generally, I will respond to emails within 24 hours.
 However, if you have not received a response from me after 48 hours, please send me a follow-up marked with high-priority!
 Also, when e-mailing, please put the course name in the subject line.